 Admitted students are expected to complete all of their course work in residence.
-In those unique situations when a student seeks to enroll in credit courses at another institution concurrently, the student must obtain advance approval from the University by submitting the Request to Take Graduate Course Elsewhere form, available for current students on the CNU Graduate Studies website by logging in, at: interweb.cnu.edu/gradstudies/pdf/grad-courseelsewhere.pdf.
-Students must submit the completed form, including all required signatures, to the Office of the Registrar.
+In those unique situations when a student seeks to enroll in credit courses at another institution concurrently, the student must obtain advance approval from the University by submitting the Request to Take Graduate Course Elsewhere form, available for current students on the CNU Graduate Studies website by logging in, at: https://my.cnu.edu/gradstudies/current/ under Forms and Documents.
+Students must submit the completed form, including all required signatures, to Graduate Studies, gradstudy@cnu.edu.
 The University grants students permission to take courses for credit at other institutions only when such action is academically necessary to meet scheduling requirements of their programs that cannot be met in residence at CNU.